eatbas/on-prem-ai-note-taker/README.md

 npm run dev
 # App on http://localhost:5173
 ```

+Offline dev:
+- Start recording on the home page; chunks are saved every 5s.
+- If offline, recordings stay queued and visible on the dashboard.
+- When connectivity returns, queued meetings auto-sync; or click Send to retry.

 Run Ollama locally on your machine (outside Docker) if you prefer:
 ```bash